RohanBhandari/SlaCLI/README.md

 ```

 ###List
 Using `./slacli.py list` will print your Slack team's public channels followed by the team users and their online presence.
-Adding the `-c` or `-u` flag will limit the output to only the channels or users, respectively.
+Adding the `-c` or `-u` flag will limit the output to only channels or users, respectively.

 ```
 usage: slacli.py list [-h] [-c | -u]